 - Dog gates used on stairs

-That's plenty, isn't?
-Which is why sometimes, choosing the correct gates for dogs in your home can become a daunting task.
+That's plenty, isn't it?
+This is why sometimes, choosing the correct gates for dogs in your home can become a daunting task.
 Who knows what you're going to buy, and then when it doesn't work, you have to go through all the trouble of repacking and sending the thing back just to order yet another unknown item without certainty of whether it's the right thing for you and your home.
 I've been there, trust me.
-So here's quick, short and sweet guide for you to learn how to choose dog gates and playpens for dogs that will definitely be the right fit.
+So here's a quick, short, and sweet guide for you to learn how to choose dog gates and playpens for dogs that will definitely be the right fit.

 Let's break down all dog gate types separately.

 Pet gates for extra-large dogs

 Certain types of dog gates are taller and heavier to prevent bigger dogs from stepping over them, jumping over them, or simply knocking over the gates.
 These types of gates really are big and noticeable at home (that's not to say they can't fit within your home decor), therefore, oftentimes they will also have an entrance or doorway with a lock on it for you to be able to easily go through.